 “Be brave and driven by purpose.
 Don't be a DICK.”
 (On creative work and environment) – Laura Jordan Bambach

 So, who is Sulaiman, our Founder & Chief Purpose Officer?
 ThisAbility was started by creative collaborator and adventurer, the award-winning Sulaiman Khan, an independent consultant, speaker, and writer on Divergent Leadership, Creativity, and Equitability (characterised by equity or fairness; just and right; fair; reasonable: equitable treatment of all citizens).
-Sulaiman is relentlessly and unapologetically determined to be the best, active intersectional feminist possible.
+Sulaiman is relentlessly and unapologetically an active intersectional feminist-in-progress.
 He works tirelessly to destabilise the accepted narratives of creativity and disability too, pushing to see this in his lifetime.
 Also, he is passionate about creativity, collaboration, technology, inclusivity, advocacy, innovation, storytelling.
 Here's Sulaiman's story in his own words:

 "As someone who happens to have Muscular Dystrophy, of South Asian ancestry, is an active intersectional feminist, and who has been actively working with the creative industries for several years, I have struggled to break into the “wonderful world of communication” (particularly in the advertising industry) despite having intense passion and relentless energy.
 Although, I no longer believe that creativity only lives in the advertising industry and now aim to work with the broader creative industries and beyond.
 I am frustrated by the lack of support for me and others (who are more talented than me) in the same situation to participate in the creative industries.